matteocereda/GSECA/README.md

 ```

 -  Sample type labels (".tsv", tab separated): an ordered list of phenotype labels (CASE / CNTR), one per row matching the order of samples given in the gene expression matrix.
 The first row must contain the label "x".
 ```
 [1] "CASE" "CASE" "CASE" ....
 "CNTR" "CNTR" "CNTR" ...
 ```

 -  Gene sets (".gmt" file): the list of gene sets to be tested.
 It can be predefined by the user, or selected from a collection of pre-processed gene sets of biological pathways and diseases included in the Shiny app.
+If you provide you own gene set list, please be sure that it satisfies all *gmt format* requirments (see details [here](https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#GMT:_Gene_Matrix_Transposed_file_format_.28.2A.gmt.29))

 ```
 List of 4